smplLemon/arc-01-my_mastermind/README.md

   # Welcome to arc-01-my_mastermind
     ***

+ ## Installation
+ To compile the program, use the provided Makefile and ensure the code is compiled with the flags -Wall -Wextra -Werror.

+ ## Usage
+ Execute the program my_mastermind with the appropriate parameters and follow the prompts to input guesses for the secret code.
     ## Task
     Implement the "mastermind.c" file that contains the game logic.
 This includes functions such as generating a secret code, counting well-placed and misplaced parts, and other auxiliary functions that you will need.

  ## Description

   There are two players in the game: the code maker and the code breaker.
 The code generator generates a secret code consisting of colored blocks or a sequence of numbers.
 The goal of a code cracker is to guess the secret code within a limited number of attempts.

   These functions implement the main functions of the My Mastermind game.
 The rest of the program controls the flow of the game using these functions.
   ### The Core Team